-On November 15, 1775, Lord Dunmore, the royal governor of Virginia, issued a proclamation setting “all indentured Servants, Negroes, or others (appertaining to Rebels) free, that are able and willing to bear Arms, they joining his Majesty’s Troops”.
+On November 15, 1775, John Murray, the Earl of Dunmore and the royal governor of Virginia, issued a proclamation setting “all indentured Servants, Negroes, or others (appertaining to Rebels) free, that are able and willing to bear Arms, they joining his Majesty’s Troops”.

 In this Revolutionary City skit at Colonial Williamsburg, Eve, a slave in the household of Mrs. Peyton Randolph, concludes a meeting where she and others discussed the proclamation’s potential impact on them.

-Eve evidently took advantage of Lord Dunmore’s proclamation; a document dated January 5, 1776, listed her as “gone over to the enemy”.
-However, history suggests that she later returned to and escaped from the Randolph household, possibly more than once.
-There her days were long and exhausting; she laid out Mrs. Randolph’s clothes and helped her dress, conveyed her instructions to the other household servants, fetched items she requested, ran errands in town, warmed her bed with a warming pan, and helped her undress for the night.
+It’s not certain how many people took advantage of Lord Dunmore’s proclamation, but Eve evidently was one of them; a document dated January 5, 1776, listed her as “gone over to the enemy”.
+However, history suggests that she returned to the Randolph household and later escaped again, possibly more than once.
+There her days were long and exhausting; she laid out Mrs. Randolph’s clothes and helped her dress, conveyed her instructions to the other household servants, fetched items she requested, ran errands in town, prepared her bed with a warming pan, and helped her undress for the night.